-So Driftwood has the sort of unique situation of three songwriters in one band.
-Are there specific idiosyncrasies that come with each of your styles?
-Like, musical ideas or topics that you each gravitate towards?
+Driftwood has the unique situation of three songwriters in one band.
+Are there idiosyncrasies that come with each of your styles?

-Oh, yeah, I mean there’s definitely different things and the more you know the music and the band the more you can totally hear the different songwriting styles and be like, ‘oh yeah, that’s Dan’s tune, and that’s Joe’s, and Claire’s tune.’
-Jeez, that’s a tough question.
-I definitely gravitate to folk and country styles of songwriting and, you know, melodies and rhythms and stuff.
-I think Joe writes—he’s a little bit poppier, he really likes pop music, so you can hear that in a lot of his songwriting.
-And, you know, these are also just my opinions.
-I think other people would find other things that they think of.
-Dan, Dan’s songwriting, he has a certain style with his lyrics.
-I mean, everybody does.
-But Dan’s lyrics really stick out to me.
-He picks his words really well, he’s very specific, paints a really good picture a lot of the time.
+There’s definitely different things, and the more you know the music and the band, the more you can totally hear the different songwriting styles and be like, “oh yeah, that’s Dan’s tune, and that’s Joe’s, and Claire’s tune” I definitely gravitate to folk and country styles of songwriting and, you know, melodies and rhythms.
+Joe’s a little bit poppier.
+He really likes pop music, so you can hear that in a lot of his songwriting.
+These are also just my opinions; I think other people would find other things that they think of.
+Dan’s songwriting, he has a certain style with his lyrics.
+I mean, everybody does, but Dan’s lyrics really stick out to me.
+He picks his words really well.
+He’s very specific, paints a really good picture a lot of the time.

-You weren’t so much in a songwriting position early on with the band, so how has that developed over time?
+You weren’t in a songwriting position early on with the band, so how has that developed over time?

-Well, first of all I started writing songs.
-I wasn’t writing songs when I joined the band, I was the fiddle player.
-I think the desire to want to sing more drew me to writing more.
-Also, I just, I watched what Dan and Joe were doing, and I was like, ‘jeez, maybe, you know, if I could try that, see what comes out,” see what happens.
-And so, gradually, with time then I started bringing the songs to the band.
-First you’ve gotta gain enough confidence in your own songwriting, you know, to show everybody else, because I will tell you, the first few songs I wrote were just so dumb.
-So, you know, once you gain that confidence you start bringing them to the group, you receive the positive feedback that you kind of need in order to keep building confidence as a songwriter.
-And so that’s a gradual process, especially when you’re out there playing, and I had been kind of focusing on just playing fiddle for so long.
+Well, first of all, I started writing songs.
+I wasn’t writing songs when I joined the band; I was the fiddle player.
+I think the desire to sing more drew me to writing more.
+Also, I just watched what Dan and Joe were doing, and I was like, “jeez, maybe if I could try that and see what comes out.”
+Gradually, I started bringing the songs to the band.
+First, you’ve gotta gain enough confidence in your own songwriting to show everybody else, because I will tell you, the first few songs I wrote were just so dumb.
+Once you gain that confidence, you start bringing them to the group, you receive the positive feedback that you kind of need in order to keep building confidence as a songwriter.
+That’s a gradual process, especially when you’re out there playing, and I had been focusing on just playing fiddle for so long.

-One thing that sort of seems like a unifying factor on this album is this theme of growing older, developing maturity and that kind of thing.
-How really do you deal with that, and does it help to have a song to sing about it?
+One thing that seems like a unifying factor on this album is this theme of growing older.
+How do you deal with that, and does it help to have a song to sing about it?

-In particular, one of the songs I was thinking of was “The Waves.”
-Can you tell me the story behind that one?
+In particular, I was thinking of “The Waves.”
+Can you tell me the story behind that song?

-Yeah, “The Waves” is actually like, it’s still kind of an emotional thing for me to think about.
-I was going through a really rough time, I think, you know, just normal ups and downs of life, and I sat down because I felt really lonely in this time, and so I sat down with a guitar, you know, started singing about, writing about, […] this is just when life was easier, you know?
-Because it was so much easier when you were a kid.
-You didn’t do crap, your parents did everything for you, it was just fun, you know?
-And just that innocence of it all, and having absolutely no inhibitions yet, you know, not being tainted by the world, and just, kind of like, damn man, it was so much easier back then, it’s sucking right now.
-And just, you know, my family, how my family has—you grow up, and you kind of grow apart a little bit, even if it’s just space.
+Yeah, “The Waves” is actually–it’s still kind of an emotional thing for me to think about.
+I was going through a really rough time, just normal ups and downs of life, and I sat down with a guitar because I felt really lonely in this time, and started singing about, writing about–this is just when life was easier, you know?
+It was so much easier when you were a kid.
+You didn’t do crap.
+Your parents did everything for you, and it was just fun.
+Just that innocence of it all, and having absolutely no inhibitions yet, not being tainted by the world, and like, “damn man, it was so much easier back then, it’s sucking right now.”
+And how my family has—you grow up, and you grow apart a little bit, even if it’s just space.
 You form your own life.

-This album, in contrast to your previous ones, was one where you worked out the songs in the studio instead of a live setting.
+This album was one where you worked out the songs in the studio instead of a live setting.
 Have you started playing these songs live?
-How has that changed your impression of them?

-The three songs that you’re referring to that we wrote in the studio, we still have not played live yet.
+The three songs you’re referring to that we wrote in the studio, we still have not played live yet.
 We’re waiting for the album to come out officially.
-You know, normally, the way we like to do it generally is bring a song to the table, start working on it, and we start playing it immediately live, because we kind of feel like that’s how you really learn a song, and figure out what it needs.
-But we kind of wanted to keep some surprises for our audience on this album, because they always know all the songs on the album.
+Normally, the way we like to do it is bring a song to the table, start working on it, and start playing it immediately live, because we kind of feel like that’s how you really learn a song and figure out what it needs, but we kind of wanted to keep some surprises for our audience on this album, because they always know all the songs on the album.
 So it was really fun to write in the studio, and we wound up with some different things than we normally would.
-So now, I think the thing though, because we’re trying to translate them back onto the stage with just the instruments that we have.
-When we were in the studio, we wrote these tunes, we added different things, we added drums, a lot more layers, you know, I didn’t have to worry about singing a part and playing the violin at the same time.
-So we kind of had to rearrange a couple of the tunes to make them work live with just what we have.
-But it’s been pretty fun and we’re really excited to play them.
+Now we’re trying to translate them back onto the stage with just the instruments that we have.
+When we were in the studio, we added drums, a lot more layers, you know, I didn’t have to worry about singing a part and playing the violin at the same time.
+We had to rearrange a couple of the tunes to make them work live, but it’s been pretty fun, and we’re really excited to play them.